Woolverine94/biniou/README.md

     - 🔥 ***New model for LCM module*** 🔥 Adding the model *latent-consistency/lcm-ssd-1b* which allow usage of SSD-1B model in LCM module.
 Model SSD-1B for Stable Diffusion is required (will be downloaded if needed).

   * 🆕 **2023-11-11** : 🔥 ***New Chatbot feature : support for 128k context size.*** 🔥 Adding the model *Yarn-Mistral-7B-128k-GGUF* and rising the context size limit up to 128k tokens.
 Using this model setting the context size to the maximum value, and using a void prompt template, should allow to handle very long conversations, but requires a lot of RAM (16GB only permits 64k context size).
-  *
-  * 🆕 **2023-11-09** : 🔥 ***Bugfix : Rewriting of deprecated features in diffusers module.*** 🔥 Following the previous quickfix adressing the compatibility issue with diffusers 0.22.1+, biniou is now fully compatible with newest versions of diffusers.
-Use update script to upgrade.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)